aerb/aerb.github.io/content/posts/fail-fast.md

 draft: false
 ---

-I don't think this is a controversial opinion, but it's the one I find myself repeating the most often, so I'm putting it here for reference.
+I don't think this is a controversial opinion, but it's the one I find myself repeating most often, so I'm putting it here for reference.

 One the most common anti-patterns in software development is something that looks like this:
 ```